 The Trains at the Randall Museum

 If you have a train crazy toddler, you’ll want to head straight downstairs.
 They have moving trains and intricate models of Bay Area landmarks and neighborhoods that’ll entertain both kids and adults.
-There’s also a life-sized caboose to climb around in and several train tracks and trains to play with (though due to Covid-19 the train toys were put away for now).
+There’s are several train tracks to play with, pack your own trains as a back up plan, on our last visit all the trains had magically disappeared.

 Best East Bay Destinations & Tips for Train Lovers >>